Kouji Miura: Biography

 Kouji Miura was born on 28 March 1995.
 She graduated from the Department of Arts and Culture at Musashino Art University.
 Her debut work was the one-shot manga Yoku to (よくと) under the pseudonym Satoshi Yūki (結城智史, Yūki Satoshi).
 It won a Newcomers Special Honorable Mention at the 90th Weekly Shōnen Magazine Awards.
 Her second one-shot manga, Thirst, won an Honorable Mention at the 91st Weekly Shōnen Magazine Awards.
 It was subsequently released in the January 2014 issue of Magazine Special.

 Her first serialized story, Aozora Rubber (青空ラバー, Aozora Rabā), ran from 2015 to 2016 on the mobile manga app Manga Box.
 A one-shot version of I Love You, My Teacher won a contest on the Magazine Pocket web comics site, where it was published on January 25, 2017.
 It was subsequently published in the print manga magazine Weekly Shōnen Magazine in 2017 issue 25 where it was popular with readers, who called it "cute and erotic".
 Because of that positive reader response, Teacher was serialized from issue 4/5 to issue 28 of Weekly Shōnen Magazine.
 It moved to Magazine Pocket beginning 4 July 2018 before finishing its run on 29 August with a total of 33 chapters.

 Miura received the Drawing King Gold Award from Shueisha for the one-shot Parasol Alliance, which was published in the Spring 2020 issue of Jump Giga.
-The romantic comedy Blue Box began serialization in issue 2021 #19 of Weekly Shōnen Jump, where it is currently running.
+The romantic comedy Blue Box was serialized from issue 2021 #19 to issue 2026 #33 of Weekly Shōnen Jump.
 It won the Global Prize at the 2021 Next Manga Awards, where it also placed 8th overall in the Best Print Manga category.
 Viz Media is releasing the series in print and digitally English in North America.